mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 Below is a list of approved reviewers.

-1. @jasonblais, @justinegeffen: Reviews major changes to handbook.mattermost.com, such as updates to the Table of Contents \(SUMMARY.md\).
+1. @justinegeffen: Reviews major changes to handbook.mattermost.com, such as updates to the Table of Contents \(SUMMARY.md\).
 2. @justinegeffen, @amyblais, @cwarnermm: Editor reviews of all submitted PRs for correct grammar and consistent style.
 3. @kevinfayle: Signs off on changes to [marketing ops and analytics](https://handbook.mattermost.com/operations/messaging-and-math/demand-generation-reporting).
 4. @aedott: Signs off on changes to [messaging and math](https://handbook.mattermost.com/operations/messaging-and-math).
-5. @TQuock: Signs off on changes to [finance](https://handbook.mattermost.com/operations/finance).
+5. @it33: Signs off on changes to [finance](https://handbook.mattermost.com/operations/finance).
 6. @natalie-hub: Signs off on changes to [workplace](https://handbook.mattermost.com/operations/workplace).
 7. @it33: Signs off on changes to signing authority \([example](https://github.com/mattermost/mattermost-handbook/pull/60)\).
 8. @dschalla: Signs off on changes to [Security](https://handbook.mattermost.com/operations/security).